josep-almolda/notifications-frontend/README.md

 could be used that give more features to the API communication
 - the API url is set by default to 'https://localhost:44309/api/', but an environment variable `API_BASE_URL` can be used to override that value
+- If this was a bigger project, I'd recommend using `styled-components` combined with the `reacstrap` components already used in the project to create a library of reusable components through all the app